 Bioinformatics is an interdisciplinary field that applies and develops computational methods to extract and report on insights from biological data.
-It includes importing, tidying, visualising, analysing and communicating and is applied to complex problems in any domain of biology and beyond, with data generated from, for example, images, all types of 'omic' technologies and monitoring devices.
+It includes importing, tidying, visualising, analysing and communicating and is applied to complex problems in any domain of biology and beyond.

 This course is aimed at bioscientists with no previous experience of programming or bioinformatic analyses.
 By undertaking this programme, you will therefore receive a thorough grounding in research bioinformatics that will enable you to pursue a bioscience PhD with a computational component or a range of other specialist career paths within industry.